DPhil (PhD) Opportunities

 DPHIL RESEARCH PROJECTS

-The FMRIB Physics Group usually admit several DPhil students each academic year.
+The WIN Physics Group usually admits several DPhil students each academic year.
 We typically have a few projects that senior members of the group are looking to supervise, but are also open to project suggestions from interested candidates.
-Interested candidates are encouraged to review the DPhil Projects currently on offer.

 DPHIL PROGRAMS AT OXFORD